-This eToro forex review points out that forex trading is not the primary focus of eToro, which revolves around social trading, yet there are still extensive offerings.
+This forex review points out that forex trading is not the primary focus of eToro, which revolves around social trading, yet there are still extensive offerings.
 If you primarily plan on trading forex, you may want to consider a different broker.
-However, if you want forex along with other assets, including the option of social trading, eToro is a strong choice.
+However, if you want forex along with other assets, including the option of social trading, broker is a strong choice.

-eToro offers 47 currency pairs for clients to trade, including majors, minors, and exotics.
+Broker offers 47 currency pairs for clients to trade, including majors, minors, and exotics.
 The spreads for all pairs are clearly listed on the hours and fees page, with the example of EURGBP having a spread of 4 pips.

 eToro CFD Review

-Any eToro CFD review will mention the range of assets that this broker offers via CFDs.
+Any CFD review will mention the range of assets that this broker offers via CFDs.
 CFDs offer access to some unique assets, including indices.
 They also allow traders to trade very small quantities of assets and to use leverage.